DevMiser/Lumina_Frame/README.md

 sudo reboot
 ```

 After rebooting, the Waveshare display should be active.
-If the display remains black, confirm the DSI ribbon cable is fully seated at both ends and that the cable's gold contacts are oriented correctly.
+If the display remains blank, confirm the DSI ribbon cable is fully seated at both ends and that the cable's gold contacts are oriented correctly.

 > **Note:** If you later run `sudo apt full-upgrade` and the display stops working, re-open `/boot/firmware/config.txt` and verify the `dtoverlay` line is still present.
 A system upgrade can occasionally overwrite kernel overlay files, and re-saving the config line and rebooting is all that is needed to restore normal operation.

 ### 3. Reorient the Display Screen (Optional)

-If you are going to put the display in a frame and want to have the power port on the Raspberry Pi at the bottom, you will need to reorient the axes of the display screen.
-To do this [use instructions from Wiki page].
-Hint- after clicking **Apply** you may need to click the **Ok** button on the touchscreen itself instead of with your mouse if you are connected via Raspberry Pi Connect.
+If you are going to put the display in the 3d printed or other frame and want to have the power port on the Raspberry Pi at the bottom of the frame, you will need to reorient the axes of the display screen.
+To do so, follow the instructions under the heading "Trixie/Bookworm Display Rotation in the display's wiki at https://www.waveshare.com/wiki/8inch_DSI_LCD_(C).
+Hint- after clicking **Apply** on the last step you may need to click the **Ok** button on the touchscreen itself instead of with your mouse if you are connected via Raspberry Pi Connect.

 Then reboot: